Ivolutionnow/ivolution-backend/README.md

 You need to take the web server code from this project as a basis to maintain backward compatibility with the plugin for VSCode.

-Use the transformers models library to output data from the model.
+Use the [transformers](https://github.com/huggingface/transformershttps://github.com/huggingface/transformers) models library to output data from the model.
 In particular, use the GPT2Tokenizer.

-Использовать [transformers](https://github.com/huggingface/transformershttps://github.com/huggingface/transformers) models library для выдачи данных из модели. В частности использовать GPT2Tokenizer.

 Use DeepSpeed for FineTuning a model.